 Italian painter Amedeo Modigliani was born in 1884 and began his painting career at age 14.
 A sickly child, he began sculpturing in 1902, later attending the Venice-based Reale Istituto di Belle Arti.

-Modigliani was to meet his true love, lifelong companion and model in March of 1917.
+Modigliani was to meet his true love, lifelong companion, and model in March of 1917.
 He and Jeanne Hebuterne lived with him in Nice and then in Cannes, finally returning to Paris in 1920.
-Amedeo Modigliani died in Paris January 24, 1920.
+Amedeo Modigliani died in Paris on January 24, 1920.